 According to Gartner’s 2019 report, ”ARO tools enable DevOps teams to automate application deployment, manage continuous integration/continuous delivery pipelines and orchestrate release workflows.”

-As you’ll see by reading the full ARO Magic Quadrant , we believe that CloudBees Flow is well-positioned to help organizations modernize and improve their software delivery management practices.
+We believe that CloudBees CD is well-positioned to help organizations modernize and improve their software delivery management practices.

 ARO is dead.
 Long live ARO!